marclandy/mjl-azure-repo/solutions/wireless/nac/Aruba ClearPass NAC Configuration and Operational Guide.md

 categories: [aruba clearpass, aruba wireless]
 ---
 # Aruba ClearPass NAC Configuration and Operational Guide
+Note - This post is a shorten version, download the docx file for detailed step-by-step instructions.

 ## Table of Contents
 - [1.
 Aruba ClearPass 802.1X](#1-aruba-clearpass-8021x)